cwahn/notes/haskell/cis-194/lecture-3-recursion-patterns-polymorphism-and-the-prelude.md

 ### Writing Partial Functions
 What should one do if one finds writing partial functions?
 There are two approaches;
 1. Indicate possible failure
-2. Refelct gurantees on types
+2. Reflect gurantees on types

 ```haskell
 safeHead :: [a] -> Maybe a